facebook/prophet/docs/_docs/quick_start.md

 ![png](/prophet/static/quick_start_files/quick_start_14_0.png)

 More details about the options available for each method are available in the docstrings, for example, via `help(Prophet)` or `help(Prophet.fit)`.
+The [R reference manual](https://cran.r-project.org/web/packages/prophet/prophet.pdf) on CRAN provides a concise list of all of the available functions, each of which has a Python equivalent.

 ## R API